IagoNascimentocode/TheHero-sLegend/README.md

 <br>

 ### Create User :
 [ x ] - Should be able to save a user in the database.<br>
 [ x ] - User password must be encrypted.<br>
-[ x ] - Should not be able to save a user with an email already registered.
+[ x ] - Should not be able to save a user with an email already registered.<br>
+[ x ] - Should be able create one chest.<br>
+[ x ] - The chest must receive the id of the created user and the user must receive the id of the chest.<br>

 ---
 ### List All Users :